Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 For all entities having another workflow than `NONE` there are configuration options in the generated configuration page for selecting user groups for moderation.
 If these settings are not applied, the default group for administrators is used as fallback.
 With the help of this information, email notifications are sent between creator and moderators on state changes.
 For moderators there is a textarea field provided in the form for specifying additional remarks, like a reason for deny (particularly useful for `reject` and `demote` / `disapprove` actions).

+##### Troubleshooting if workflows are not fetched properly

+Due to a problem in Zikula 1.4.x the workflow data can not be fetched automatically for an entity yet.
+Because if the `postLoad` listener in the `EntityLifecycleListener` class would call the workflow the Zikula `WorkflowUtil` class would perform another selection for this.
+This leads to both selections getting into a competition about the internal object hydrator of Doctrine.
+The workflow selection "steals" it from the main selection.
+So after the first item, when it wants to fetch the second one, it is not possible anymore.
+In Zikula 1.3.x this was not a problem because workflows were called using DBUtil bridged by Doctrine 1.

+Before the `initWorkflow()` entity method was called at two places: the entity constructor (for newly-created entities) and the `postLoad` listener (for fetched entities).
+The current workaround is having the `initWorkflow()` call moved outside the `postLoad` listener.
+But now we have to call it elsewhere.
+Therefore we need something in the controller actions like the following for bypassing the problem:

+    // single entity
+    $myEntity->initWorkflow();

+    // collection of entities
+    foreach ($entities as $k => $entity) {
+        $entity->initWorkflow();
+    }

+Note you must call this for all fetched entities, not for new ones (as the call is still included in the constructor).

+This solution approach is a bit ugly, because we require you (the module developer) calling this explicitly from the using code.
+If you forget it in a certain method workflows are not initialised properly.

+Outlook: a clean solution would not use any workflow utility class, but join the workflow entity directly.
+Also to make it really beautiful we would need own workflow tables for each entity (like done with categories for example) in order to keep things together.
+Note the Doctrine 2 development is working on a new event which is triggered after all entities have been fetched (a real *post* fetch).
+There is also a new [workflow component](http://symfony.com/blog/new-in-symfony-3-2-workflow-component) offered since Symfony 3.2.
+We are probably going to incorporate this into Zikula (see [core ticket #2423](https://github.com/zikula/core/issues/2423)) which might solve this issue, too.

 #### Account deletion handler

 Represents the kind of reaction to perform if users are deleted, but still referenced in some data of the generated application.